nubificus/vaccel-docs/docs/kata-vaccel.md

-## vAccel on Kata Containers

 We have ported vAccel to Kata Containers Runtime for Firecracker with containerd Shim v2.
-You can try it directly on Kubernetes following the docs!
+You can try it directly on Kubernetes following the [docs](/k8s/kata)!

+Visit our fork repos to have a look on our WiP to fully integrate vAccel with Kata Containers on QEMU / Firecracker.

 Visit our fork repos to have a look on our WiP to fully integrate vAccel with Kata Containers on QEMU / Firecracker.